cvetomir-todorov/CecoChat/docs/05-what-next.md

 * The architecturally most important thing is to design the communication between cells which is also the most challenging
 * Add missing operability elements
   - Observability
+    - Metrics for system resources, communication/db, app-specific
+    - Monitoring
     - Health check API
-    - Metrics and monitoring
     - Exception tracking
   - Deployment
     - Failover
-    - Load
+    - Elasticity based on load
 * Security
   - Use secure transports and protocols on communication level
   - Add end-to-end encryption for messages